mongstad/ResonanceSky/README.md

 The purpose is to explore how harmonics, perception, and optics could combine to generate a sky-like view, blending physics with visual neuroscience.

+⚠️ Note: This simulation generates dynamic interference patterns.
+While not harmful under normal use, some users may experience visual discomfort if viewing for extended periods.

 ---

 ## ✨ Features